From your business logo to your website and social media channels, your visual brand identity is the first thing that strangers come across.

-Otherwise, your visuals will look super disjointed and start to confuse your customers or clients.
+Otherwise, your visuals will look super disjointed and start to confuse potential clients.
 Obviously, this isn’t ideal when you’re trying to build authority and trust to initiate and sustain relationships.

-Plus, if potential clients stumble across a website via Google and it’s not clear what the business is selling through their visual brand identity, then they’re not going to waste any more of their precious time trying to figure it out.
-Thus, they’re likely going to look elsewhere and you lose business.
+Plus, if potential clients stumble across a website via Google and it’s not clear what your business is offering through your visual brand identity, then they’re not going to waste any more of their precious time trying to figure it out.
+Thus, they’re likely going to look elsewhere and you lose the business.
 Not cool.

 Use Relatable Imagery

-The final touch when it comes to making a statement through your visual brand identity?
+The final touch when it comes to making a statement through your visual brand identity as a freelancer?
 Use imagery across your website, blog and other online channels that directly ties in with your brand handwriting.

 For example, I just couldn’t put a really colourful cartoon-looking photo in the middle of one of these blog posts, could I?
 Well, I could but it’d look really out of place.
 It wouldn’t relate to my business or go with my brand handwriting in any way, shape or form.

 That’s why it’s better to stick to the same “theme,” when it comes to your visual communication.
 Always.